 SMPTE Local Sections Elect New Officers and Managers

-Winners of 2018 Local Section Elections Will Take Office on July 1

-WHITE PLAINS, N.Y. — June 1, 2018 — The Local Sections of SMPTE®, the organization whose standards work has supported a century of technological advances in entertainment technology, today announced the results of the 2018 Section Elections.
+WHITE PLAINS, N.Y. -- May 9, 2017 -- The Local Sections of the Society of Motion Picture and Television Engineers(R) (SMPTE(R)), the organization whose standards work has supported a century of technological advances in entertainment technology, today announced the results of its 2017 Section Elections.

-Complete results of all the SMPTE Local Section elections are available at smpte.org/membership/2018-section-election-results.
+Ballots were accepted online from March 20 through April 24.
+Complete results of all the SMPTE Local Section elections are available at www.smpte.org/sectionelections2017.

-All Associate, Professional, Executive, Fellow, Life, and Honorary SMPTE Members were eligible to vote for the positions of chair, secretary/treasurer, and manager.
+All Associate, Professional, Executive, Fellow, Life, and Honorary SMPTE Members were eligible to vote for the positions of chair, secretary/treasurer, and managers.

 The Society will hold elections for its Board of Governors beginning Aug.
-20.
+21. Further information about SMPTE is available at www.smpte.org.

 # # #